 - Alias/host: "www"

-If you receive an error message, it may be that you need to wait a bit longer for your CNAME record to propagate.
-Depending on the registrar, this can take anywhere from 30 seconds to 48 hours.
+Note: If you receive an error message (i.e Failed to Connect), you may need to wait for your CNAME record to propagate across servers.
+This can take anywhere from 30 seconds to 48 hours.

 Goal #2: I want my PhotoShelter site to be a subdomain

-You have another site acting as the main landing page for your domain, but wish PhotoShelter to appear as a subdomain, such as “archive.yourdomain.com” or “sales.yourdomain.com”
+Scenario: You use another site as the main landing page for your domain, and want PhotoShelter to appear as a subdomain (e.g. "archive.yourdomain.com” or “sales.yourdomain.com”)

 Follow these steps: